This post may contain affiliate links. Read our disclosure here.

 Chegg is another great site to buy books or rent them online.
 They will even plant a tree for every order.

 Amazon is a great option if you know exactly what you want.
-You can search for the book and look for used copies available.
+You can search for the book and then look for used copies available.
 If you do buy a book new, you can re-sell it on Amazon and potentially make more than you paid for it!
-They also offer rentals (we used this for an AP US History class this past year).
+They also offer rentals (we used this for an AP US History class a year ago).

 Bigwords is great site that compares the prices of your book at different bookstores in order to give you the best deal.
 This is really helpful and can save you a lot in the long run!
 Another similar site is Campus Books, which works the same way.

 Many college textbooks are available for rent and you can also get some homeschool curriculum this way.
 A great way to save on homeschool curriculum is to reuse it with your other children, though, so it may be better to only rent curriculum you will not be able to reuse.

 Be sure to compare with the price of buying used before renting as you can sell back books you buy, which may actually make it cheaper in the end.
-A great place to sell back books if you are interested in Cash4Books.
+A great place to sell back books if you are interested is Sellbackyourbooks.com.
 They excel in giving you instant quotes and is a good way to get cash for your books.